Child experts: Just say 'no' to Facebook's kids app

 UNCERTAIN IMPACT

-Facebook wouldn't answer questions about said how popular the messaging app has been.
-But App Annie, an app analytics firm, said Messenger Kids has been downloaded about 80,000 times on iOS since it launched on Dec.
+Facebook wouldn't answer questions about how popular the messaging app has been.
+But App Annie, an app analytics firm, said Messenger Kids has been downloaded about 80,000 times on Apple's iOS devices - iPhones, iPads and the iPod Touch - since it launched on Dec.
 4. It's been in the top 40 most popular kids' apps since then.
 That sounds like a lukewarm reception at best.

 University of Michigan developmental behavioral pediatrician Jenny Radesky, who co-signed the letter, said she's never met a parent who was clamoring to get their children onto social media at an earlier age.